eyc94/brain/software-architecture/programming-paradigms/structured-programming.md

 He replaced those jumps with `if/then/else` and `do/while/until` constructs.

+All programs can be constructed from just three structures: `sequence`, `selection`, and `iteration`.

 > Structured programming imposes discipline on direct transfer of control.

 It emphasizes the use of structured control flow constructs to improve the clarity, quality, and maintainability of computer programs.